 For the ultimate gear-head, Bill Stipe produces this steel hub and billet aluminum camshaft gear which is adjustable in order to vary the cam and valve timing relative to crankshaft and piston position.
 The two-piece gear has a built-in vernier to dial in the exact angle changes desired.

 There have also been a couple of sources of machined bronze gears in recent years.
 Shown above is a billet bronze gear made by Ron Kelley.
-In addition, Dan McEachern makes a machined cast bronze camshaft timing gear.
+In addition, Dan McEachern makes both machined cast bronze and cast aluminum camshaft timing gears.

 Shown above and below is an example of a steel camshaft gear which came out of a Riley racing engine.